Last updated on June 23rd, 2023 at 11:39 am

 Your very own bathroom scale can be used to weigh the tongue of your trailer, which makes up about 10-15% of your travel trailer’s weight.
 This is a necessary number when it comes to determining your hitch, and this is one of the most convenient options for weighing your travel trailer at home.

-This method is recommended for smaller, more lightweight travel trailers only.
-It may not work for rigs over 3,000 pounds dry.
+This method is recommended for smaller, more lightweight travel trailers only and may not work for rigs over 3,000 pounds dry.
+Below is a step-by-step guide to weighing your trailer’s tongue at home:

 Position a reliable board on the ground, directly below the trailer tongue.
+Hunt around for a strong board, as something thin and flimsy may not be robust enough for the job.
 The board must be at least 3-1/2 feet long for this trick to work.

-Insert two horizontal pipes between the 2×4 and scale/brick: one in the center of the bathroom scale and one in the center of the brick.
+Insert two horizontal pipes between the 2×4 and scale/brick.
+Place one in the center of the bathroom scale and the other one in the center of the brick.
+I know it’s easy to try and get things done as quickly as possible, but this isn’t always a wise idea, especially when it comes to raising a travel trailer.
+I always think slow and steady wins the race!

 Have you ever stopped at a truck stop off a major highway and seen scales?
 It’s not just truckers that can use those!
 If you make an appointment and pay less than $20, you can have your rig weighed a bit more accurately than you might at your own home.